Certificate of Survey for Tonnage and Measurement

-YBDSA members undertake these surveys which are authorised by us, resulting in a Certificate of Survey for Tonnage and Measurement which is sent to the Registry of your choice and is one of the documents you need to register your vessel on Part 1 of the UK Ships Register.
+YBDSA members are authorised by us to undertake these surveys, resulting in a Certificate of Survey for Tonnage and Measurement which is sent to the Registry of your choice and is one of the documents you need to register your vessel on Part 1 of the UK Ships Register.
 Scroll down for all the forms, fees and payment options.

 Registration on Part 1 of the UK Ship Register entitles you to the following benefits:

 - Evidence you own the boat